tbarbugli/headjs/test/README.md

-# tests
+# Test Suite

 To run the tests, use the node server provided:

     node node-server.js

-and point your browser at your headjs `tests` directory index file.
+and point your browser at `test/runner.html`.